smblott-github/intent_radio/README.md

 I haven't figured out the details of putting *Intent Radio* onto the Play Store yet.
 So, for the moment, the download is [here](http://smblott.org/intent_radio/).

+Or, of course, you can build the app yourself.

 Why?
 ----